k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

     return true
 ~~~~~~~

-Then mix them together into a new class
+Then mix them together into a new class:

 {lang=coffeescript}
 ~~~~~~~